Park Si-yeon, left, and Park Hee-soon star in "The Scent". / Courtesy of Showbox/Mediaplex

 It is a well-known fact that raising funds for a film is a tricky process, with investors asking for a guarantee of some kind of success at the box office.

-"The Scent" by Kim Hyeong-joon-I ("No Mercy", 2009) is a prime example of creators giving in too much to such demands, using every hit formula in the book while failing to put them together in a coherent whole.
+"The Scent" by Kim Hyeong-jun ("No Mercy", 2009) is a prime example of creators giving in too much to such demands, using every hit formula in the book while failing to put them together in a coherent whole.

 The film is geared towards men and men only.
 It offers racy scenes involving a well-known actress appearing topless and police station "dramedy" with ample slapstick sprinkled onto a meaty plot.
 Kim even announced that his work pays homage (and draws comparison) to the iconic sex-meets-thriller "Basic Instinct".
 This alone should provide sufficient box office thrust.